Zara (retailer): Manufacturing and distribution

-The company can design a new product and have finished goods in its stores in four to five weeks; it can modify existing items in as little as two weeks.
+The company can design a new product and have finished goods in its stores in four to five weeks; it can modify existing items in as little as two weeks, which results from its advanced operation management.
 Shortening the product life cycle means greater success in meeting consumer preferences.
 If a design does not sell well within a week, it is withdrawn from shops, further orders are canceled and a new design is pursued.
 Zara monitors customers' fashion changes.
 Zara has a range of basic designs that are carried over from year to year, but some fashion-forward designs can stay on the shelves less than four weeks, which encourages Zara fans to make repeat visits.
 An average high-street store in Spain expects customers to visit three times a year.
 That goes up to 17 times for Zara.

 As a result of increasing competitive pressures from the online shopping market, Zara is shifting its focus onto online as well, and will consequently open fewer but larger stores in the future.
 In May 2022, a £1.95 return fee was implemented for some online orders in Britain and other core markets.
 This fee was introduced in Spain as of February 2023.

 In November 2022, a pre-owned platform will also be launched via its website and app in UK.
 Other than posting now-unwanted Zara purchases online for sale, shoppers can book repairs and donate unwanted items online or via a store.
 If successful, this service will be expanded to other key markets.

 Starting November 2022, Russians will be able to order products online from a range U.S. and European brands, including Nike, Zara and H&M, according to an announcement from Russia's postal service.

+In October 2024, Zara expanded its secondhand clothing platform, Zara Pre-Owned, to the U.S. The service, which allows customers to sell, donate, or repair pre-owned items, can be accessed across their app, website, and stores.